 There is no cure for CBS but you may find it helps to talk.
 Sometimes describing your hallucinations and how they make you feel can help you cope with them.
 Most people find that talking about their hallucinations with their GP, optician, ophthalmologist, family, friends or carers can help them deal with CBS.

-Although CBS is not connected to mental health problems, the professionals in the mental health field are the experts at helping people deal with hallucinations.
+Although CBS is not connected to mental health problems, professionals in the mental health field are experts at helping people deal with hallucinations.
 If your CBS hallucinations become upsetting, your GP could refer you to the local mental health team for further help.
 Talking over your feelings with a counsellor, psychologist or psychiatrist may provide you with ways of coping with the hallucinations you are experiencing.